 A shank button has a protruding shank at the back which keeps the button away from the fabric so that it sits flat when the button is through the buttonhole.
 Attach your thread to the fabric in the centre of where the button is to be placed.

 Stitch through the shank and into the fabric until it feels secure.
 Finish as before.

 Update outfits with a button refresh

-Don’t just limit yourself to reattaching buttons that have fallen off, but update your existing clothes by replacing the buttons.
+Now that you’ve learnt how to sew a button, don’t just limit yourself to reattaching buttons that have fallen off.
+You can update your existing clothes by replacing the buttons.
 You can make simple, inexpensive items look quite striking and of much better quality.